jobrs/monasca-grafana-datasource/README.md

-__IMPORTANT NOTE: this version of grafana with keystone support is no longer maintained by us__
+__IMPORTANT NOTE: this version of the grafana datasource is no longer maintained by us__

 ## Monasca Datasource - A datasource for use with the OpenStack Monasca api.